AramZS/devblog/src/posts/hello-day-6.md

 Had to reboot, find the captive portal URL, cycle my DHCP lease and then pay for the privlige, but on the interwebs again.
 Payed to get on.

+Ok, implimented the Github actions file with a few small changes, I went ahead and updated `node-version` to match my latest version and switched by branch from master to main.
+Took care of the keys as specified.
+The action ran... but no joy.
+Maybe the problem is a lack of index page?
+Let's try putting one together.

+Huh... it build from the file at `src/index.njk` once... and now it hasn't again.
+I made my defaults layout the same as my posts layout, so it should work.
+But after I wiped it out one time, it hasn't built again.

+Is it possible to have the docs content not committed on `main` but only on `gh-pages`?
+That would seem to be a good solution, but let's see.